tethysplatform/tethys/docs/installation/production/configuration/advanced/social_auth.rst

 **Last Updated:** July 2020

-Tethys Portal supports authenticating users with Google, Facebook, LinkedIn and HydroShare via the OAuth 2.0 method.
+Tethys Portal supports authenticating users with several social authentication and single sign on providers such as Google, Facebook, and LinkedIn via the OAuth 2.0 method.
 The social authentication and authorization features have been implemented using the `Python Social Auth <http://psa.matiasaguirre.net/>`_ module and the social buttons provided by the `Social Buttons for Bootstrap <http://lipis.github.io/bootstrap-social/>`_.
 Social login is disabled by default, because enabling it requires registering your tethys portal instance with each provider.

 Enable Social Login